linghuiluo/CGBench/deletemapping/SPRINGBENCH.md

 * Test application: 007
 * ID: deletemapping
 * Name: Delete Mapping Annotation
-* Relevant Spring features: @RestController, @DeleteMapping, @RequestParam
+* Relevant Spring features: @RestController, @DeleteMapping
 * Description: This application shows a basic usage of the @DeleteMapping annotation.
 * Taint flows:
   * Command injection
-    * Description: The user can send a user id, and the file name over @RequestParam annotations.
+    * Description: The user can send a user id, and the file name over request parameter through HttpServletRequest object.
 The handler method appends these values to form a remove command and tries to execute the remove command.
     Command injection vulnerability exists, since user inputs are not sanitized.
-    * Source: both arguments of the method deleteFileByID handler annotated with @RequestParam. (line 13).
+    * Source: return value of getParameter method. (line 17 and 18).
-    * Sink: the first parameter of the method call exec within the handler method deleteFileByID (line 19).
+    * Sink: the first parameter of the method call exec within the handler method deleteFileByID (line 34).